How to Teach Kids about Money

 The book is smart, honest, practical and comprehensive.
 There are loads of anecdotes.
 If you have or are planning to have kids, this is a must-read.

-Here’s a snapshot of the tips to teach financial education to kids in The Opposite of Spoiled.
+In the meantime, here’s a snapshot of the 7 tips to teach financial education to kids in The Opposite of Spoiled.